 Tip: If you have a lot of messengers in your life, we advise you to put them in one place and save your time.
 Install IM+ and use it as a messenger box – a single app that includes all of your favorite channels of communication.

 How to search for a word on Mac

-But you can use a few keyboard shortcuts to make it easier.
+If you want to know how to find a word on Mac fast, here you go.
 The most direct shortcut is Command + F, which opens Finder and searches your entire Mac for a word you enter.
-It's great for those times you know the name of a document, but aren't sure where it's located.
+It's great for those times you know the name of a document but aren't sure where it's located.